Auchenharvie Castle: The Cunninghames of Auchenharvie

 The house belonged to Sir David Cunningham of Auchenharvie, an absentee courtier in England, till 1642.
 He planned to add additional building in 1634, beginning with a garden wall around the old tower.
 He had thought the house too small to accommodate his friends in 1628 during a planned royal visit, so he asked his cousin David Cunningham of Robertland to accommodate his mother so that if his friends visited they could stay at Robertland instead.

 In 1829 Aitken's map shows the castle as belonging to a Colonel Barns.

 The Resurrectionists

-A local legend is that in the days of the 'body snatchers' or 'resurrectionists'; before the Anatomy Act of 1832, bodies obtained locally were hidden in the ruins before being taken up to Glasgow at night to sell to the surgeons and medical students at the old university who practiced dissection skills on them.
+A local legend is that in the days of the 'body snatchers' or 'resurrectionists'; before the Anatomy Act 1832, bodies obtained locally were hidden in the ruins before being taken up to Glasgow at night to sell to the surgeons and medical students at the old university who practiced dissection skills on them.
 Another version of the story states that the bodies were collected together from neighbouring parishes at Darnshaw, a remote house near Bloak Moss on the old Auchenharvie to Megswell route.
 The bodies were then sold in Glasgow for £10 each to medicals students from the university.
 The old toll road did run past the site and a toll gate and house stood fairly close by which must cast some doubt on the castle being involved.

 A local legend involves nearby Girgenti House and its prominent tower with smuggling.